Yes, you can raise rabbits for profit no matter how many animals you have.

-It can be an expensive hobby if you let the cuteness of babies and that one special color you just have to have take over your judgment.
+It can be an expensive hobby if you let the cuteness of the baby rabbits and that one special color you just have to have take over your judgment.

 But if you use these tips to be intentional about your rabbitry you can turn a money-sucking hobby into a profitable business.